La Patrona: Plot

 El Tigre Suárez tries to show everyone that the mine is drying up and that it is becoming very dangerous.
 Antonia Guerra and Aníbal Villegas, for their part, try to attract some investors and the position of Tigre hinders them.
 El Tigre finds a very rich vein of gold in a cave.
 Those lands are owned by him and Gabriela as a result of an inheritance.

 The place is known as La Barranca del Chamuco and is a place where, according to legend, the devil appears.
 El Tigre has accumulated a large quantity of gold in the cave and manages to tell Gabriela that he is hiding a treasure, but she does not believe him.

 Antonia Guerra and her accomplices, for the ambition of gold, and Irene Montemar for stealing Alejandro's love from Gabriela, will conspire to destroy her and El Tigre.
 Knowing that the father discovered gold, they tortured him to death, without getting him to give up his secret.

 They will try to assassinate Gabriela in an explosion from which she escapes by chance, but where several miners and Fernando, Antonia's favorite son, perish.
 The hatred of La Patrona who blames Gabriela for the death of her favorite is fierce, although Antonia is the real culprit of hers.
 Gabriela will be accused of having murdered the miners whom she had publicly threatened for making fun of her son.

-Alejandro supports her in the trial, however, Antonia's accomplices testify against her for having caused the explosion, for which she is found guilty, but she will be locked up in an asylum run by Aníbal and Antonia, since Gertrudis Aguirre, psychiatrist and director of this place, declares (falsely) before the judge that Gabriela suffers from schizophrenia.
+Alejandro supports her in the trial, however, Antonia's accomplices testify against her for having caused the explosion, for which she is found guilty, but she will be locked up in an asylum run by Aníbal and Antonia, since Gertrudis Aguirre, psychiatrist and director of this place, declares (falsely) before the judge that Gabriela has schizophrenia.
 There they will abuse her and torture her.
 Antonia, upon discovering from Irene that David is Fernando's son, decides to attract her grandson and turn him against her mother by showering him with gifts and a rich boy's life.